What Is the Best Thailand Family Itinerary for 2 Weeks?

 Hike to Bottle Beach, a scenic jungle trail that’s perfect for adventurous families with sporty kids 5 years and older.

-Spend the day at Haad Yao, Haad Rin, or Thong Nai Pan beaches.
+Spend the day at Haad Yao, Haad Rin, or Thong Nai Pan beaches (here’s my full beach guide).
 These are all gorgeous spots with shallow waters for kids to play in.

 Go snorkeling at Koh Raham, a beautiful spot right next to a restaurant, where fish swim right up to you.
 A magical experience, especially for younger kids.